 Natural gas which is one of the oil derivatives is a gas lighter than air, inflammable, colourless and odourless.
 It consists of various hydrocarbons like methane (CH4) and ethane (C2H6).
 Gas reserves are located underground usually together with oil as associate gas.
 They can also be extracted from non-associated gas fields.
 Natural gas can be used without refining and is transported by pipelines or by vessels in liquid form after being liquefied.

-The first Floating Storage and Regasification Unit (FSRU) of Turkey is invested by the private sector in Aliağa/İzmir on 23 December,2016 so as to achieve supply security and diversification of gas sources.
-Moreover, studies for the connection of FSRU to natural gas transmission system in İskenderun and Saros Gulfs are continuing by BOTAS.
+The first Floating Storage and Regasification Unit (FSRU) of Turkey is invested by the private sector in Aliağa/İzmir on so as to achieve supply security and diversification of gas sources.
+In Hatay/Dortyol the second FSRU of Turkey has been opened.
+Moreover, studies for the connection of third FSRU to natural gas transmission system are continuing by BOTAS.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.